hyperledger/fabric/docs/source/gossip.rst

 constant.
 Peers can also exercise a pull mechanism rather than waiting for delivery of a message.
 This cycle repeats, with the result of channel membership, ledger and state information continually being kept current and in sync.
-For dissemination of new blocks, the **leader** peer on the channel pulls the data from the ordering service and initiates gossip dissemination to peers in its own organization.
+For new blocks, all **leader** peers on the channel pull blocks from the ordering service and optionally initiate gossip dissemination to peers in its own organization.

 Leader election
 ---------------

-The leader election mechanism is used to **elect** one peer per organization which will maintain connection with the ordering service and initiate distribution of newly arrived blocks across the peers of its own organization.
+The leader election mechanism is used to **elect** which peers per organization will pull blocks from the ordering service and optionally initiate distribution of newly arrived blocks across the peers of its own organization.
 Leveraging leader election provides the system with the ability to efficiently utilize the bandwidth of the ordering service.
 There are two possible modes of operation for a leader election module:

-1. **Static** --- a system administrator manually configures a peer in an organization to be the leader.
+1. **Static** --- peer is statically configured to be a leader.
+Since v2.2 every peer is configured to be a static leader by default.
 2. **Dynamic** --- peers execute a leader election procedure to select one peer in an organization to become leader.

 Static leader election
 ~~~~~~~~~~~~~~~~~~~~~~

-Static leader election allows you to manually define one or more peers within an
-organization as leader peers.
-Please note, however, that having too many peers connect
+Static leader election allows you to manually define one or more peers within an organization as leader peers.
-to the ordering service may result in inefficient use of bandwidth.
-To enable static
-leader election mode, configure the following parameters within the section of ``core.yaml``:
+To enable static leader election mode, configure the following parameters within the section of ``core.yaml``:

 ::